-There are several advantages for using instant coffee, which includes preparation speed due the powder dissolving quickly in hot water, lower shipping weight and volume than beans or ground coffee and longer lasting product, or shelf life, if it’s kept dry.
+There are several advantages for using instant coffee, which include preparation speed due to the powder dissolving quickly in hot water, lower shipping weight and volume than beans or ground coffee, and longer-lasting product, or shelf life if it’s kept dry.
 Instant coffee has a lower environmental impact than ground coffee methods.

 What’s the method of making Instant coffee?